Welcome to Nutrition and Exercise Physiology

 MISSION:The mission of the Department of Nutrition and Exercise Physiology at the University of Missouri is to improve the health of Missourians and the larger population through research, teaching and outreach related to nutrition and physical activity.
 We strive to be a diverse set of leaders, innovators and educators who promote improved human health through our focus on nutrition and physical activity.

 I am pleased to describe the long-standing successful educational and research programs in the department and share with you the recent accomplishments of our department and some exciting things on the horizon.

 The Nutrition & Exercise Physiology Department is the only department on campus that spans three colleges (School of Medicine, College of Human Environmental Sciences, and College of Agriculture, Food and Natural Resources).
 This unique configuration poises and challenges us to be a model of interdisciplinary research and education on campus.

 Our department has a long tradition of educational excellence at the undergraduate and graduate level.
-We have three outstanding undergraduate programs (Dietetics, Nutritional Sciences, and Nutrition and Fitness) and two outstanding graduate programs (Nutritional Sciences and Exercise Physiology), both offering MS and PhD degrees.
+We have three outstanding undergraduate programs (Nutrition and Foods, Nutritional Sciences, and Nutrition and Fitness) and three outstanding graduate programs (Dietetics, Nutritional Sciences, and Exercise Physiology), all offering MS degrees.
+PhD degrees are offered in Nutritional Sciences and Exercise Physiology.
 Our undergraduate enrollments are at record levels.
 We also offer study abroad programs in Italy and in Greece and are currently developing one in Japan.
 These are all focused on food and culture enhancing a healthy lifestyle.